 Birta pension fund is the fourth largest pension fund in Iceland.
 Birta Pension Fund operates pursuant to its Articles of Association and Act No. 129/1997 on Mandatory Pension Savings and the Activities of Pension Funds.
 It also operates on the basis of agreements between unions and employers of May 19, 1969 and December 12, 1995.

 The purpose of Birta Pension Fund is to ensure that pension benefits are available to its members, their surviving spouses and children in accordance with the Fund's Articles of Association as well as the Act on Mandatory Pension Savings and the Activities of Pension Funds.

 The Fund is divided into two main departments, a Mutual Pension Division and a Private Pension Division.
 The Mutual Pension Division offers constancy to fund members and their families in the face of unexpected traumas as well as sickness and old age.
 Both divisions operate under the same Board but are financially separate from each other.

-Birta Pension Fund was created by the merger of the pension funds Sameinaði lífeyrissjóðurinn and Stafir lífeyrissjóður, which was approved at extraordinary annual meetings of the funds on 29 September 2016 and entered into effect on 1 December 2016.
+Birta Pension Fund was created by the merger of the pension funds Sameinaði lífeyrissjóðurinn and Stafir lífeyrissjóður, which was approved at additional annual meetings of the funds on September 29, 2016 and entered into effect on December 1, 2016.

 The members of the fund and their employers pay their share of the mandatory premium for as long as the employee is employed in a position that qualifies him/her for membership.
 A contribution ceases to be paid to the fund at the end of the month in which the member reaches 70 years of age.